simon-ritchie/apysc/docstring_markdowns/apysc/_type/number_value_interface.md

 **[Parameters]**

 - `other`: NumberValueInterface or int or float
-  - The other value for incremental-true division.
+  - Other value for incremental true division.

 <hr>

 **[Returns]**

 - `result`: NumberValueInterface
-  - Incremental true division result value.
+  - The other value for incremental-true division.

 ### `__le__` method docstring